shinglyu/moztrap-new-ui/README.md

 * [Presentation Slides](https://dl.dropboxusercontent.com/u/7281903/slides-4d90fc/tutorial.md.html#/)

 # Contributing
 We are migrating our backlog from Trello to GitHub.
-Simply submit bugs or feature requests using the GitHub "issures" to the right side of the page.
+Simply submit bugs or feature requests using the GitHub "issues" to the right side of the page.